Installing NuGet client tools

 Looking to install a package?
 See Ways to install NuGet packages.

-To work with NuGet, as a package consumer or creator, you can use cross-platform command-line interface (CLI) tools as well as NuGet features in Visual Studio.
+To work with NuGet, as a package consumer or creator, you can use command-line interface (CLI) tools as well as NuGet features in Visual Studio.
 This article briefly outlines the capabilities of the different tools, how to install them, and their comparative feature availability.
+To get started using NuGet to consume packages, see Install and use a package (.NET CLI) and Install and use a package (Visual Studio).
+To get started creating NuGet packages, see Create and publish a NET Standard package (dotnet CLI) and Create and publish a NET Standard package (Visual Studio).

 |dotnet.exe||Included with the .NET Core SDK and provides core NuGet features on all platforms.||.NET Core SDK|